Kubota Residence

 16 of 23 in Hagi

-The Kubota Residence (旧久保田家住宅), a historic home over 200 years old, offers a glimpse into Japan's past.
-Originally owned by a family involved in the kimono and sake business, this spacious house features a large kitchen and multiple tatami mat rooms.
-These rooms are divided by sliding doors, which can be opened to create larger spaces, reflecting traditional Japanese living.
+The Kubota Residence (旧久保田家住宅), a historic home over 200 years old, offers visitors a rare glimpse into Japan's past.
+Originally owned by a family deeply involved in the kimono and sake industries, the residence embodies traditional Japanese charm.
+The spacious layout features a large kitchen and several rooms furnished with tatami mats, a quintessential element of Japanese interiors.
+These rooms are divided by sliding doors, which can be opened to create larger, more flexible spaces, reflecting the fluidity and adaptability of traditional Japanese living.

 Provided through partner sites